 Specific to the activities described in the Title II, Part A section of this application, the initiatives related to teacher preparation and ongoing professional development are designed to ensure that all aspiring and practicing teachers and school leaders have equitable access to training and differentiated support that will ensure that they have the knowledge, skills, and abilities to meet the needs of all students.
-Further, the provisions in Title I of this application related to ensuring that all students have equitable access to experienced, effective, and qualified educators are designed to ensure that all students, including our highest need students, have access to educators that can provide them with the support needed for personal academic success.
-Our plan provides strategies that are designed to close gaps in access to great teachers and leaders for students across Utah, including students with disabilities, English language learners, and students in poverty.
+Further, the provisions in Title I of this application related to ensure that all students have equitable access to experienced, effective, and qualified educators are designed to ensure that all students, including our highest need students, have access to educators that can provide them with the support needed for personal academic success.
+Our plan provides strategies that are designed to close gaps in access to great teachers and leaders for students in poverty.